Software Subscription vs One-time License Break-even Calculator

 t=LS-U12

 The denominator is the most important part to understand.
-It represents the monthly gap between the subscription price and the license path's ongoing monthly support burden.
-A large gap means the subscription is noticeably more expensive month after month, so the break-even point arrives sooner.
-A small gap means the subscription is only a little more expensive each month, so it takes much longer for cumulative subscription fees to catch up to the one-time purchase.
+It is the monthly gap between the subscription price and the license path's ongoing support burden.
+A large gap means the subscription is more expensive month after month, so the break-even point arrives sooner.
+A small gap means the subscription is only a little more expensive each month, so it takes longer for cumulative subscription fees to catch up to the one-time purchase.
 If that gap is zero or negative, the license never overtakes the subscription under these assumptions, and the calculator warns you instead of inventing a month that does not make sense.

-Suppose Maya can buy a perpetual license for $200 with optional support at $40 per year.
-The same software is available via subscription for $20 per month.
-Plugging into the formula: t=20020-4012=20020-3.33โ‰ˆ20016.67โ‰ˆ12.
+This software subscription vs one-time license example uses a perpetual license priced at $200, annual support of $40, and a subscription at $20 per month.
+Plugging those values into the formula gives: t=20020-4012=20020-3.33โ‰ˆ20016.67โ‰ˆ12.
 After about 12 months, buying the license becomes cheaper.
 If Maya plans to use the software for three years (36 months), the license plus support would total $200 + $40ร—3 = $320, while the subscription would cost $20ร—36 = $720.
-The calculator replicates this computation and extends it to any timeframe.
+The calculator reproduces the same computation and extends it to any timeframe.

-Scenario Comparison Table
+Scenario Comparison Table for the Example Pricing

 MonthsLicense cost ($)Subscription cost ($)Savings ($)